Where BTS Hung Out Around DC and Virginia This Week - Washingtonian

 But their visit wasn’t all serious business.
 Band members V and Jin headed to Ashburn to soar through the indoor wind tunnels at sky-diving complex iFly.
 They also hit neighboring driving range Topgolf, where they posted videos of themselves taking a few swings.

 The “Dynamite” singers also competed in a basketball shooting contest with R&B singer H.E.R. at Bowlero in Crystal City (Jung Kook and J-hope tied).
-And ahead of Wednesday night’s Coldplay show at FedEx Field—where H.E.R. was one of the opening acts—they dined with frontman Chris Martin and actor Dakota Johnson at RPM Italian in Downtown DC (they ordered the chicken parm and the whole salted caramel/vanilla cake, which is set alight at the table).
-J-Hope posted a video inside RPM sister restaurant Joe’s Seafood, Prime Steak, and Stone Crab, where the feast included rounds of oysters and fries.
+Ahead of Wednesday night’s Coldplay show at FedEx Field—where H.E.R. was one of the opening acts—they dined with frontman Chris Martin and actor Dakota Johnson at RPM Italian in Downtown DC (they ordered the chicken parm and the whole salted caramel/vanilla cake, which is set alight at the table).
+And J-Hope posted a video inside RPM sister restaurant Joe’s Seafood, Prime Steak, and Stone Crab, where they dined Monday night on oysters, king crab and a 24 ounce ribeye.

 They also played tourist, taking a walk by Memorial Bridge and the Lincoln Memorial.